Ten times yesterday. Eleven the day before. And it starts again today.

 Researchers have pointed to the answer for thirty years.

 KindredMind is the first tool built around the frequency of the need, not the frequency of the available resource.
-The most recent randomized controlled trial on simulated presence therapy for dementia, PubMed ID 38646703, published in the International Journal of Neuroscience, found meaningful reductions in agitation, anxiety and depression scores in dementia patients receiving simulated presence therapy compared to routine care alone.
+The most recent randomized controlled trial on simulated presence therapy for dementia, PubMed 38646703, published in the International Journal of Neuroscience, found meaningful reductions in agitation, anxiety and depression scores in dementia patients receiving simulated presence therapy compared to routine care alone.

 Published guidance on dementia-friendly communication confirms that warmth, patience, and reassurance, not literal accuracy, are the goals of every interaction with someone living with dementia.
 Meeting them where they are is not a workaround.
 It is the standard of care.